sguzunov/docs/docs/glue42-concepts/05_windows/02_workspaces/01_overview/overview.md

 You should consider the following technical limitations when using the `@glue42/workspaces-ui-react` library:

 - Due to the mechanism used for rendering Glue42 Windows, when running under Windows 10 a single color must always be transparent.
-The color is specified in the [`stickywindows.json`](../../../../assets/configuration/stickywindows.json) system configuration file (see also [Glue42 Windows](../../../../developers/configuration/glue42-windows/index.html)) and should not be used individually or in a gradient as it will always be rendered as fully transparent.
+The color is specified in the [`stickywindows.json`](../../../../assets/configuration/stickywindows.json) system configuration file (see also [Glue42 Windows](../../../../developers/configuration/glue42-windows/index.html)) and shouldn't be used individually or in a gradient as it will always be rendered as fully transparent.
 - For the previous reason the popups must not have shadows or any transparency if they are positioned over any of the apps in the Workspace.
 - To ensure full compatibility with Windows 7 and Windows 10, you must use the `<WorkspacePopup />` component or the `useWorkspacePopup()` and `useWorkspaceWindowClicked()` hooks for your custom popups (except for any custom system popups where this is already handled internally).
 - The Frame doesn't have a Glue42 Window object (`glue.windows.my()` returns `undefined`).
-- Refs to the custom components passed to the `<Workspaces />` component shouldn't be used in any parent component of `<Workspaces />` because the children of `<Workspaces />` are not immediately rendered and therefore these refs will not work as expected.
+- Refs to the custom components passed to the `<Workspaces />` component shouldn't be used in any parent component of `<Workspaces />` because the children of `<Workspaces />` aren't immediately rendered and therefore these refs won't work as expected.